Dany-GP/Dany-GP/README.md

 </div>

 ## :man_technologist: About me
 My name is Daniel García Paniagua, I'm a Computer systems Engineering Student, currenntly I'm in eighth semester with preference for web technologies and cloud services.
-I'm currently looking for a job focused on Junior Web developer, Software engineer junior developer, junior Android developer and more like that.
+I'm currently looking for a job focused on Junior Web developer, Junior Software engineer, junior Android developer and more like that.
 If you want to contact me, please call me by my
   <a align="center" href="https://www.linkedin.com/in/daniel-garc%C3%ADa-paniagua-2b277323b/">
-    linkedIn
+    LinkedIn
   </a>